aarpon/hrm_docs/docs/prerequisites.rst

 ========================

 If you plan to use the :ref:`connector_omero`, you will need to download the "server" package from the OMERO website that matches your existing OMERO installation **and** the Ice version installed on your HRM system.
+To make it work on your system, you also need Python 2.6 or 2.7 and (which is installed by default on Fedora and Ubuntu) and Java 7.

 .. note::